rebazp/P3Quizgame/README.md

 I have manually tested this project by doing:

-- Passed the code through a PEP8 linter and confirmed there are no problems.
+- Passed the code through a PEP8 linter and confirmed there are no significant errors.
 - Try different options while playing the game to see if the score is correct.
-- Finished the game several times to see if the score is correct and option to replay appears.
+- Finished the game several times to see if the score is correct and the option to replay appears.

 ## Bugs

 ### Solved bugs

-- For a while I could not start the game properly.
-By making a small change in the new_game code I managed to make it work.
+- For a while I couldn't start the game properly.
+I fixed it by making changes in the new_game code.

 ### Remaining bugs

-- There is no bugs in the game.
+- There is no remaining bugs.

 ### Validator testing